HVAC Route Optimization: The Complete Guide to Reducing Drive Time

 Most field service software treats routing as an afterthought.
 They give you a calendar and let you drag jobs around manually.
 Some have "optimization" buttons that reorder today's stops, but that misses the point.

-The real leverage is in booking, not reordering.
+The real opportunity is in booking, not reordering.
 By the time you are optimizing today's route, the damage is done.
 The jobs are already scattered across your service area.

 Effective route optimization happens at the moment of booking.
 When a customer picks a time slot, they should unknowingly be picking an efficient slot.
 The algorithm surfaces "recommended times" that cluster well with existing appointments.